cjmielke/RxRx19-analysis/README.md

 ![](results/drughist.png)

 Taking the top 10k predictions, and counting by drug name, we get a similar list of hits enriched for antivirals.
-My favorite is **camostat**, found in this list and the results from the unsupervised approach above.
+My favorite is GS-441524, also found in the unsupervised approach above.
+This is the remdesivir active metabolite.

+Also found in both results is **camostat**.
 This is a protease inhibitor for the TMPRSS2 enzyme required for Sars-CoV-2 entry into cells.

-The top hit, Thymoquinone, is a notable PAINS member, so we can probably ignore it.
+Thymoquinone, is a notable PAINS member, so we can probably ignore it.
 Lets not talk about the hydroxychloroquine hit :)

     188 GS-441524
     169 Quinine hydrochloride